Tony Serra: Personal life and family

 Serra has taken a vow of poverty and is known for living a frugal lifestyle and driving a run-down car.
-He does not have a cell phone, a bank account or a credit card.
+He does not have a cell phone, a bank account, or a credit card.
 In a disciplinary hearing before the State Bar of California, Serra stated, "I took an informal vow of poverty.
 I vowed that I would never take profit from the practice of law, that I would not buy anything new, that I would recycle everything, that I would own no properties - no stocks or bonds, no images of prosperity.
 I still drive an old junk of a car.
 I still barely make the rent each month; I have accumulated nothing by way of savings, and I live from hand to mouth."

-All income from his cases is distributed to other attorneys except for a very small portion that he uses to pay for his rent and for gas for his car.

-Serra has five children with Mary Edna Dineen: Shelter, Ivory, Chime Day, Wonder Fortune and Lilac Bright.
-Dineen raised all five of them in a home in Bolinas, California, that Serra called a "sprawling shack."
+Serra has five children with Mary Edna Dineen.

-Serra has two younger brothers: the late Richard Serra, a prominent sculptor, and Rudy Serra, also a noted artist.
+Serra has two younger brothers including the late Richard Serra, a prominent sculptor.
 Richard paid for the college educations of Serra's five children.

 In popular culture

 The 1989 film True Believer was loosely based on the 1982–83 retrial of Chol Soo Lee.
 The film's main character, Eddie Dodd, played by James Woods, is based on Serra.
+Serra said at the time of the film's release that he was unconcerned with the great difference between his actual unchanged countercultural commitments and the misleading portrait of his screen character as a cynical burned-out Sixties casualty.
 The film inspired a spin-off series, Eddie Dodd, which ran for six episodes in 1991 on ABC; Dodd was played by Treat Williams.